emarifer/go-fiber-full-stack-web-app/README.md

 $ docker compose up -d  # run at the root of the project.
 ```

-This will create 2 Docker containers (in addition to mounting a volume at the root of the project that will contain the container data) and we will start them with the command:
+This will create 2 Docker containers (as well as mount a volume at the root of the project that will contain the container data), as well as boot them.
+If they were stopped, we will start them with the command:

 ```
-$ docker start go-postgres-db go-pgAdmin  # "docker stop go-postgres-db go-pgAdmin" to stop them.
+$ docker container start go-postgres-db go-pgAdmin  # "docker container stop go-postgres-db go-pgAdmin" to stop them.
 ```

 ---